 I had an Aha Moment about walking and improvisation when a student of another teacher asked me to teach him my ‘style’.
 His teacher was an Argentine who graduated from the ‘tango university’ and was teaching the sort of long, erect walking that is typical of Salon Style Tango, very elegant and upright looking.
 When they visited my practica I didn’t know what his teaching method was.
 Anyway, I showed the guy a simple pattern, which commonly goes by ‘ocho cortado’, but the guy couldn’t do it.
 I was puzzled given that the guy was obviously studying hard with his teacher and really wanted to get my ‘move’.
 I found myself telling him that the step he’s taking is too long for close embrace, and that he needs to make smaller steps to execute the pattern.

-What he was doing was actually what is commonly taught, namely, pushing horizontally into the step.
-When I visited the other teacher’s class soon afterwards I had my Aha Moment when I saw that the Argentinian teacher had the students walking around in a circle pushing horizontally into the steps.
+What he was doing is actually what is commonly taught, namely, powering horizontally into the step.
+When I visited the other teacher’s class soon afterwards I had my Aha Moment.
+His Argentinian teacher had the students walking around doing this sort of a power walk.
 I actually used to teach in exactly the same way as this is the most common practice in tango instruction, but it just didn’t occur to me that this could actually be an impediment to the close embrace tango that I was now teaching.
 What I realised is that pushing horizontally into the step while walking, taught directly and turned into a habit, commits the dancer to a large step which is not ‘reversible’.

 The issue is not that one should not take large steps while dancing, but rather that one should take a step that is as long as needed.
-As a rule you learn what you practice, ie., what you practice turns thereby into a habit.
-If you practice taking long steps, pushing horizontally into the step, then that becomes the habit.
+As a rule, you learn what you practice, that is, what you practice turns into a habit.
+If you practice taking power steps, pushing horizontally into the step, then that becomes the habit.
 A student who is trained into such steps finds that they cannot take smaller steps in the inculcated belief that a tango walk is always this sort of long step.
 Another way of looking at this is that the teaching method teaches the view that walking is a lower body action, and not a whole body action, it’s what you do with your legs.

 Principle of reversibility